 - Last, but not least, we DO want to hear YOUR story.
 Plagiarism is a bore and we crave for your own creations with your wonderful ideas.

-If you have any doubts about these guidelines, or you are just very eager to be a part of our amazing team of International Storytellers, please write to [email protected]
+If you are ready to be a part of our amazing team of International Storytellers, please click here and send a 400 word sample of your writing!

 If your work gets published, we will include a link to your personal website or gallery, plus you will get an invitation to one of our Online Coaching Sessions with our seasoned editors, and a Letter of Recommendation from our headquarters.